-35. Allocated sites are those that are allocated for residential development in the Local Plan.
+33. Allocated sites are those that are allocated for residential development in the Local Plan.
 Unallocated sites are those that are not allocated for residential development in the Local Plan, otherwise known as "windfall sites".
 Safeguarded sites are those that are designated as safeguarded land and protected from development during the plan period but will be considered for meeting longer term development needs through a review of the Local Plan.

-36. The above graph shows the percentage of homes built on allocated sites, unallocated sites and safeguarded land between 2001 and 2022.
+34. The above graph shows the percentage of homes built on allocated sites, unallocated sites and safeguarded land between 2001 and 2023.
 The graph shows that the majority of the completions before the adoption of the Replacement Local Plan in 2005 are on unallocated sites.
 The graph shows the impact of the Replacement Local Plan adopted in 2005 with allocated sites coming through from 2006/07 and dropping off after 2014/15 as most sites were built out.
-A similar pattern is expected to be seen over the next few years now the Aligned Core Strategy and the Local Planning Document have been adopted.
+A similar pattern follows the adoption of the Aligned Core Strategy and the Local Planning Document.

-37. The above analysis shows that completions increase following the adoption of the Local Plan.
-It is expected that the majority of completions on sites allocated in the Local Planning Document (adopted in 2018) will continue to come forward over the next few years and some sites have been granted planning permission and others are in the process of gaining planning permission.
+35. The above analysis shows that completions increase following the adoption of the Local Plan.
+It is expected that the majority of completions on sites allocated in the Local Planning Document (adopted in 2018) will continue to come forward over the next few years.
+Out of 33 housing allocations, 18 sites are under construction or have completed and 9 sites are in the process of gaining planning permission.